Integrated Guided Missile Development Programme: History

 The Agni missile was initially conceived in the IGMDP as a technology demonstrator project in the form of a re-entry vehicle, and was later upgraded to a ballistic missile with different ranges.
 As part of this program, the Interim Test Range at Balasore in Odisha was also developed for missile testing.

 Hurdles

 After India test-fired the first Prithvi missile in 1988, and the Agni missile in 1989, the Missile Technology Control Regime (then an informal grouping established in 1987 by Canada, France, Germany, Italy, Japan, the United Kingdom and the United States) decided to restrict access to any technology that would help India in its missile development program.
 To counter the MTCR, the IGMDP team formed a consortium of DRDO laboratories, industries and academic institutions to build these sub-systems, components and materials.
 Though this slowed down the progress of the program, India successfully developed indigenously all the restricted components denied to it by the MTCR.

+Regional influence

+The starting of India's missile program influenced Pakistan to scramble its resources to meet the challenge.
+Like India, Pakistan faced hurdles to operationalize its program since education on space sciences was never sought.
+It took Pakistan decades of expensive trial errors before their program became feasible for military deployment.